Is Medicine Still Good After The Expiration Date?

 When Old Medicine Goes Bad

-Most of us have reached for a painkiller, at one time or another, only to discover the date on the label shows it's expired.
+Most of us have reached for a painkiller, at one time or another, only to discover the date on the label shows it has expired.
 But what does an "expiration" date on medicine really mean?
 Is it dangerous if you take it anyway?
 Less effective?

 It turns out that date stamped on the label actually means a lot.
 It's based on scientific evidence gathered by the manufacturer showing how long the drug's potency lasts.
 Companies expose their medications to different environments, different temperatures and humidity levels to see just how long it takes for the medication to degrade to the point that its effectiveness is compromised.